Download Our Guide in English

 Money and Property Rules and Regulations

 How do I put money in a detainee’s account?
 To put money in a detainee’s account, you can drop off cash or a U.S. Postal Money Order with the reception officer between 7:30 a.m. and 3:00 p.m.
 You can also send U.S. Postal Money Orders.
 Sending cash is strongly discouraged.
 Money orders other than those issued by the U.S. Post Office will not be placed in the detainee’s account.
 You can also make deposits online, by telephone at 1-866-345-1884, or by using one of the machines in the lobby of the NWDC.
-You can deposit money for telephone use, by telephone at 1-866-516-0115, or by using one of the machines in the lobby of the NWDC.
 Both you and the detainee should receive a receipt for any funds accepted.

 How do I give money or property to someone who is getting deported?
 Detainees will receive in cash any money left in their account.
 You can put money in the detainee’s account using the instructions above.
 The money should be available within 30 minutes.
 Detainees must follow these procedures to receive property to take with them when they are deported: